alfiebeard/fpl-agent/README.md

 ### Command Line Interface

-The FPL Agent provides a comprehensive CLI with the following main commands:
+The FPL Agent provides a CLI with the following main commands:

 #### Data Management
 ```bash